raffienficiaud/boost-cmake/README.md

 * `doc`: contains the documentation targets
 * `test`: contains the test targets

+Alias are used to map any target to a ``boost::library`` (where library is a known library or tool of boost).

 ### Build

 * `boost::<package>` is an alias to the default build artifact of package `<package>`